 GPS Navigation Device

-The most commonly used form of GPS technology, navigation systems are electronic devices that are often on-board vehicles and installed to an automobile's 12-volt system and placed on the front windshield.
+The most commonly used form of GPS technology, navigation systems are electronic devices that are often onboard vehicles and installed to an automobile's 12-volt system and placed on the front windshield.
 The GPS receives satellite signals and uses that data to accurately determine position.
-The devices then work with mapping programs to help drivers with routeing or directions.
-This form of GPS technology is perfect for those travelling to new places, or who commonly become lost.
+The devices then work with mapping programs to help drivers with routing or directions.
+This form of GPS technology is perfect for those traveling to new places, or who commonly become lost.

 GPS Tracking System

 A term used to define "Global System Mobile Communications", which is currently the only form of cellular service offered throughout Europe.
-An international standard for digital mobile telecommunications systems, this form of technology was created to provide an alternative solution to analogue.
-Mobile communication devices and trackers that utilise GSM use SIM cards.
+An international standard for digital mobile telecommunications systems, this form of technology was created to provide an alternative solution to analog.
+Mobile communication devices and trackers that utilize GSM use SIM cards.

 The connection between electrical wires/cables and a vehicle's or piece of equipment's circuit (Often 12-volt system in automobiles).
 This form of connection offers an alternative source of power that can keep a device powered by means other than an internal battery.

 Reference to a point of interaction among a particular set of components.
 Applicable to both levels of hardware or software, an interface provides independent objects with the ability to communicate with each other via a connection, device or another form of a system.
 Past-Track monitoring software interfaces with Google Earth software, allowing a GPS user to view recorded GPS data over the satellite image program.

 A piece of hardware that is essential in acquiring GPS signals so a system can calculate data.
 Unlike an external antenna, internal antennas are designed into the GPS unit itself.
 This engineering design allows tracking devices increased portability.